Messaging Analytics

 Below the performance table, two graphs provide visual insight into messaging activity and performance:

-• Total Messages by Status & Channel: This chart displays on a timeline the total number of messages that have been sent (outbound), delivered, in transit, and failed over the selected Date Range and by delivery channel.
+• Total Messages by Status & Channel: Displays a timeline of outbound, delivered, transit, and failed messages over the selected date range by delivery channel.

 Each message status is identified by a color code legend as shown on the top right corner of the graph.

-By default, the graph displays all delivery channels and status.
-To filter specific channels, choose the desired channel you want to filter and click on it .
-For specific status, select the desired status on the color-coded legend which will toggle them on/off.
+By default, the graph displays all delivery channels and statuses.
+You click a channel to filter it.
+You select a status on the color-coded legend to toggle it on or off.

-The horizontal axis displays the selected date range along with all the delivery channels, and the vertical axis displays the total number of Messages per status on any given date.
+The horizontal axis shows the date range and delivery channels.
+The vertical axis shows total messages per status on any given date.

 • Message Status Distribution Pie Chart: This pie chart displays the overall percentage distribution of messages based on their status: Delivered, Transit, Failed.